Team-1280/webbiscuit/README.md

 ## Development Instructions

+Check [TODOS.md](/TODOS.md) for a list of tasks that need to be completed.

 The website is built with SvelteKit and TailwindCSS.
 To run a local development build:

 Clone the repository: